Back to Blog

 Verification Checklist

-• Does your team spend >10% of time on infrastructure?
+• Does your engineering team consistently spend more than 10% of their time on infrastructure maintenance rather than feature development?

 Read This Next